Rudjer-Boskovic-Institute/jbility/README.md

 ### Decrease Font
 Decreases all fonts of your page.

+### Dyslexic Font
+Replaces all fonts on your page with OpenDyslexic.

 These functions make it easier to view a page's content.

 ## Example